Ötzi the Iceman’s true appearance revealed by new DNA analysis | KRDO

 (CNN) — Ötzi the Iceman, whose frozen remains were found in a gully high in the Tyrolean Alps by hikers in 1991, is perhaps the world’s most closely studied corpse.

 The mystery over his violent death, who he was and how he ended up on a mountain pass has sparked fascination far beyond the field of archaeology.
-Each year, thousands visit his mummy contained in a special cold cell at the South Tyrol Museum of Archaeology in Bolzano, Italy.
+Each year, thousands visit his mummified remains contained in a special cold cell at the South Tyrol Museum of Archaeology in Bolzano, Italy.

 A new study of ancient DNA extracted from Ötzi’s pelvis suggests he still has some secrets to give up.
-The analysis of his genetic makeup has revealed the 5,300-year-old mummy had dark skin, dark eyes and was likely bald.
-This stands in contrast to the reconstruction of Ötzi that depicts a pale-skinned man with a full head of a hair and beard.
+The analysis of his genetic makeup has revealed the 5,300-year-old mummy had dark skin and dark eyes — and was likely bald.
+This stands in contrast to the reconstruction of Ötzi that depicts a pale-skinned man with a full head of hair and a beard.

 “It was previously believed that his skin has darkened during the mummification process,” said Albert Zink, head of the Institute for Mummy Studies at Eurac Research, a private research center based in Bolzano.